Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![TreeKey to String](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeKeyToString.png "[TreeKey to String]")

-This extension is used to either map a tree node attribute to a string attribute.
-The key value of the source tree node attribute is mapped to the string destination attribute.
+This extension is used to map a tree node attribute to text.
+Both, string and a text field attributed are allowed in the destination attribute.
+The key value of the source tree node attribute is mapped to the destination attribute.

 ### Possible data type mappings